V1kingGit/Screeps/README.md

 ## Dev Plan
 ### Creeps

-### Core
+#### Core

 ###### Harvester

  • Builds a container, transfers energy to it, and calls on a Hauler.

  • If in an owned room, transfer energy to a link.

 ###### Hauler

  • Can be called by a full Container … (more).

  • Moves on predefined Paths.

  • Transfers Energy to other Haulers infront of it (moves forward or backward).

  • Transfers Energy to Storage (from sources, dropped energy, storages from other rooms).

+###### Convoy

 ###### Manager (BaseHauler RCL 8)

  • Takes energy from link to store in Storage or Tower.

 ###### Upgrader

  • Takes energy from Storage to Upgrade the Controller.

 ### Experimental

 ###### Scout

  • Used to discover new Rooms.

 ###### Reserver

  • Reserves a Controller in a foreign Room, then calls a Harvester.

 ###### Nextroomer

  • Builds up a Room without a Spawn.
 (Until RCL 3, renewing itself?)

 ###### Maintainer

  • Maintains the base, as well as creates Walls and Ramparts.

 ###### BaseCourier

  • Takes minerals to labs and stuff other than energy.

 ### Additional

 ###### Engineer (BaseBuilder)

  • Builds all buildings in an owned room.

  • Moves on to repair ramparts and walls when constructions are complete.

 ###### Diplomat

  • Goes to another Room and sends a Message.

 ###### Signer

  • Signs another Room's `Controller`.

 ### Base